Seeking ideas for different classroom desk arrangements to try with your elementary, middle, or high school students?

 Yet, choosing how to arrange classroom desks depends on your preferences and teaching style.

-Explore the most commonly-used classroom desk arrangements to find the layout that works best for you and your students.
+Whether you have a class of less than 20 or a class of 28 students, explore the most commonly-used classroom desk arrangements to find the layout that works best for you and your students.

 The “pair up” arrangement involves placing students in pairs using a set of desks or a single bench.